-Fentanyl: RX for a Deadly Overdose
+Fentanyl Overdose Symptoms: RX for a Deadly Overdose

-The DEA reported that hundreds of thousands of counterfeit prescription pills cut with fentanyl have already infiltrated the United States drug market and the problem is anticipated to get worse.
+The Drug Enforcement Administration (DEA) reported that hundreds of thousands of counterfeit prescription pills cut with fentanyl have already infiltrated the United States drug market and the problem is anticipated to get worse.
 These counterfeit pills are manufactured with pharmacy-grade machines that make them nearly indistinguishable from the real thing.
 First synthesized in 1959, fentanyl is a powerful opioid analgesic that can be lethal in very small doses.
 It’s similar to morphine but is up to 50-to-100 times more powerful.
 Due to its potency, even a few extra grains of fentanyl can mean the difference between life or death.

 What Is Fentanyl?

-According to the United States Controlled Substance Act, fentanyl is a schedule II prescription drug, meaning it has high potential for abuse and has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.
-Its classification also states that fentanyl abuse may lead to severe psychological or physical dependence.
+According to the United States Controlled Substance Act, fentanyl is a schedule II prescription drug, meaning it has high potential for drug abuse and has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.
+Its classification also states that fentanyl substance abuse may lead to severe psychological or physical dependence.

 A professional can sometimes recognize whether a pill is counterfeit due to its markings, but in most cases, pills that are suspected to be counterfeit must be tested in a laboratory to be able to tell the difference.

-Pick Your Poison
+Fentanyl Facts: Pick Your Poison

 Fentanyl’s potency as a painkiller makes it very cheap so its illegal sale is extremely profitable.
 The DEA estimates that 666,666 pills can be made per kilogram, and that the counterfeit pills are being sold for $10 or $20 a pop.
-Do the math – these kind of profits are irresistible to those with the means to manufacture fentanyl-laced pills, which is a huge factor to fentanyl popping up in all types of counterfeit prescription medication.
+Do the math – these kinds of profits are irresistible to those with the means to manufacture fentanyl-laced pills, which is a huge factor to fentanyl popping up in all types of counterfeit prescription medication.

 The profit margin for selling fentanyl is significantly higher than that of heroin.
 Due to the strength of fentanyl, drug dealers can make between $1-2 million from a single kilogram of fentanyl whereas they only make about $80,000 from a kilogram of heroin.